-THEOREM 7.26 Let A be a simple F-algebra, and let S be a simple A-module.
-Then every A-module is isomorphic to a direct sum of copies of S.
+COROLLARY 7.29 Let A be a simple F-algebra, and let S be a simple A-module.
+Every A-module is isomorphic to a direct sum of copies of S. Any two A-modules having the same dimension over F are isomorphic.